 Trane matched systems are designed to give you the best performance for your heating and cooling dollars.
 A high-efficiency Trane matched system calls on fewer resources when in use, so you save more energy.
 With lower energy cost, a more efficient system is a wiser choice in the long term.

 In January 2006, the Department of Energy increased the minimum SEER from 10 to 13.
 SEER (Seasonal Energy Efficiency Ratio) indicates the efficiencies of different types of equipment.
-The majority of systems installed before 1992 are 10 SEER or below and will continue to drop in efficiency as the systems age.
+The majority of systems installed before 1992 are 10 SEER or below and will continue to drop in efficiency with the age of the system.
 Not only do Trane systems meet the government standard; in many cases, they exceed it.

 Remember that the higher the efficiency rating, the greater the energy savings.
 All Trane split system air conditioner and heat pump units with a SEER (Seasonal Energy Efficiency Ratio) of 14 or above, HSPF (Heating Seasonal Performance Factor) of 8.0 or above, and all Trane gas furnaces with an AFUE (Annual Fuel Utilization Efficiency) of 90% or above meet or exceed the minimum efficiency required by the EPA for ENERGY STAR recognition.